glener10/authentication/documentation/useCases/admin/promote_user_admin.md

 SCENARIO: Promote user to admin without Success because the token provided is not from admin user
 GIVEN: The server is running and connected to the database without errors
-WHEN: A POST request is made to /admin/users/promote/:find with a valid search parameter but the token is from a different user than the search parameter
+WHEN: A POST request is made to /admin/users/promote/:find with a valid search parameter but the token is from a non admin user
 THEN: It must return a error message and a 401 code